tranhuy25/Ecommerce/README.md

 🚀 ICN Lab | Passionate Developers & Researchers

 👋 Hello everyone!
-We are a group of passionate developers and researchers, including Tran Van Huy and Nguyen Nguyen Hao, members of ICN Lab under the guidance of Assoc.
+We are a group of passionate developers and researchers this is project is by Tran Van Huy and  members of ICN Lab under the guidance of Assoc.
 Prof. Hoang Trong Minh.

 🛠️ Technologies We Work With: